What really drives employees’ happiness?

 - Power/Influence (2.58/5)

-Today we’ll answer a related but different question: How important do these actually turn out to be for Job Satisfaction and Life Happiness?
+Today we’ll answer a related but different question: How important do these actually turn out to be for job satisfaction and employee happiness?
 For this, we can look at the statistical relationship between these key outcomes and how much of each motivator people receive from their jobs.
 In the chart below, these relationships are plotted, based on “squared correlations,” which essentially tell us the percent of one variable accounted for by the other.
 In other words, what percent of an employee’s happiness and satisfaction are accounted for by money, intellectual stimulation, etc.?

 |On the Job Motivator||How much of a person’s Job Satisfaction does it account for?||How much of a person’s Overall Happiness does it account for?|